bcodeseries/selectors/README.md

-Selectors
+# CSS Selectors

-We will be running through the differet types of CSS Selectors
+Running through what type of CSS Selectors there are

+## Types

+- Type Selector
+-